Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 Let's get started!

 this is how to make a URL in markup [heavy lifting](http://coenraets.org/blog/2016/04/salesforce-slack-bot/)

+## 0 - Defining the Data Model
+There is some pre-work before you get to the process automation tools.
+You need to define the data model.
+Class details are stored in a custom object.
+Class sessions are modeled as Campaigns, and the Instructor is added to the Campaign.
+Instructors and Teaching Assistants are modeled as Contacts and also need to be listed as Campaign Members.

+### What you will do
+1. Create a custom object named Class with one Long Text field named Description.
+2. Customize Campaign: add field for Class (Lookup to Class); add field for Instructor (Lookup to Contact); edit Campaign Type picklist to include GDI Class
+3. Customize Campaign Member: add field for Class Role (Picklist with values Instructor, Teaching Assistant)
+4. Create Women in Tech Chatter Group: Private, Allow Customers
+5. Create sample data: at least one Instructor, create as Chatter External user and as Contact
+6. Create sample data: at least one Teaching Assistant, create as Chatter External user and as Contact
+7. Add Instructors and Teaching Assistants to the Women in Tech Chatter Group

 ## 1 - Automating Processes for New Class Sessions
 As the Chapter Leader, you've done the legwork to identify the starting point for a new class session.
 Now you need to get it into the system and start recruiting Teaching Assistant volunteers.
 You've been doing this manually, but it is always the same thing: post to the Women in Technology Chatter Group, provide the details of the class, and ask volunteers to email you.
 Also, the Instructor and the Teaching Assistants need to be Campaign Members so that you can send group emails for the class.
 Currently, you do that manually - first adding the Instructor at the Campaign level for easy visiblity and then creating a Campaign Member record for the instructor.
 Let's save you some time and automate that part.